Somebody’s Husband, Father, Son, and More-The Dehumanization of Cyclists

 In Closing

 Tomorrow, Thursday morning, I, and Colorado Avid Cyclist are participating in a walk and rally to bring awareness to bicycle safety and honoring the memory of someone who was hit from behind by a car while on his bike.
 “Another Cyclist that should not be on the road”, right?
 Wrong!
-Liam Stewart, a middle school student who died on October 17, 2023 after being hit by a car driver while riding his bike to school.
+Liam Stewart, a middle school student who died on October 17, 2023 after being hit from behind and killed while riding his bike to school.
 Liam was someone’s son, he was not just a stat or a label.
 The Ride for Liam and Kid Safe Streets will hopefully bring more attention to that point.

 My question to anyone who posted comments that were hateful towards cyclists, would you have said those comments if that was your husband, wife, son or daughter?
 Would you have even thought those words?